DixonM1100001/dunnhumby-Task/README.md

 ]
 ```

-If the creation fails because of an internal error, a 500 status code will be returned along with the error message.
+If the POST fails because of an internal error, a 500 status code will be returned along with the error message.

 ### Tools
 The 'ProductManagementAPI' project launches a SwaggerUI that you can use to try out the above APIs.
 Alternatively, you can use Postman or similar API software.